IanAcosta7/Neural-Net/README.md

 The **Weights** will determine how the Perceptron is calculating the **Output**.
 But how, *"our Perceptron needs to learn to do this by itself"* we only will tell him how to correct these **Weights**.
 At the beginning it doesn't matter how these **Weights** are initialized because, if we compare this perceptron to a new born baby, we don't know how the baby will react to new information.
 So our Perceptron will work the same way, at the start we can **initialize this values at random**.

-To generate an **Output** the Perceptron does *the sum of the multiplications between the inputs and the weights.*
+To generate an **Output** the Perceptron does the *weighted sum* of the multiplications between the inputs and the weights.
 `X1*W1 + X2*W2 + ... + Xn*Wn`

 ![](README/perceptron.png)